kees-z/DuplicatiDocs/docs/06-advanced-options.md

 `--restore-permissions = false`
 By default permissions are not restored as they might prevent you from accessing your files.
 Use this option to restore the permissions as well.

+### restore-symlink-metadata
+`--restore-symlink-metadata = false`
+If symlink metadata is applied, it will usually mean changing the symlink target, instead of the symlink itself.
+For this reason, metadata is notapplied to symlinks, but this option can be used to override this, suchthat metadata is applied to symlinks as well.

 ### retention-policy
 `--retention-policy`
 Use this option to reduce the number of versions that are kept with increasing version age by deleting most of the old backups.
 The expected format is a comma separated list of colon separated time frame and interval pairs.
 For example the value `7D:0s,3M:1D,10Y:2M` means "For 7 day keep all backups, for 3 months keep one backup per day and for 10 years one backup every 2nd month.